winitzki/scall/tutorial/programming_dhall.md

 When constructing `idText`, we use the type `Text` as the type parameter.
 After that, the type `Text` is exposed to the outside code because it is part of the type of `idText`.
+The outside code needs to adapt to that type so that the types match.

 When constructing a value `ep : Exists P`, we also need to use a specific type as `t` (say, `t = Text` or other type).
 But that type is then hidden inside `ep`, because the externally visible type of `ep` is `Exists P` and does not contain `t` anymore.